Sebjet24/Rural_Surge/README.md

   <img src="Images/pg_admin_table_views.png" width="50%" height="30%">

-* Includes at least one join using the database language (not including any joins in Pandas) ** We created a query and subsequent data table with the below, which includes a join from area_table and geo_lookup tables.
+* Includes at least one join using the database language (not including any joins in Pandas)

+We created a query and subsequent data table with the below, which includes a left outer join from area_table and geo_lookup tables.

     ```
     -- has_0 = Population with zero providers (i.e., no broadband) given choice of technology and speed